Our Story

 Our story begins in 1899.

 J. B. Turner, J. P. Turner, and W. P. Smith decided their community needed a church building.
-As members of a congregation organized in the Methodist Episcopal Church - South, each donated an equal sum of money toward the cost of the building.
+As members of a congregation organized in the Methodist Episcopal Church - South, each donated an equal sum of money toward the cost of a building.

 Maggie, JB Turner, and daughters